island-lang/island-lang.github.io/README.md

 ## Generators

-Generators have a syntax very similar to JavaScript (ES2016) generators, and are syntactic sugar to iterator objects:
+Generators have a syntax very similar to JavaScript (ES2016) generators, and are syntactic sugar to iterator classes:

 ```
 func* genFunc()